 Break up this time into the four parts you see in the sidebar.
 Remember the goal isn’t to get something from God, but rather to spend time with God.

-This isn’t about some agenda, but simply moving into the Lord’s invitation to “be still, and know that I am God” – Psalm 46:10.
+This isn’t about an agenda, but simply moving into the Lord’s invitation to “be still, and know that I am God” (Psalm 46:10, English Standard Version).

 As you become accustomed to taking the time to slow down with God, you can adapt the elements, duration and time of the day to suit your needs.
 The “Daily Office” can even be practiced several times a day.